Milkdown/website/docs/guide/interacting-with-editor.md

     .use(listener);
 ```

-For more details about listener, please check [Using Listeners](/docs/api/plugin-listener).
+For more details about listeners, please check [Using Listeners](/docs/api/plugin-listener).

 ---

 ## Readonly Mode

-You can set the editor to readonly mode by set the `editable` property.
+You can set the editor to readonly mode by setting the `editable` property.

 ```typescript
 import { editorViewOptionsCtx } from '@milkdown/core';